manorrock/eagle/calico/README.md

 # Manorrock Eagle

-## Hazelcast implementation
+## Manorrock Calico implementation

-If you want to use Hazelcast as a Key-Value store you will need to do the following.
+If you want to use Manorrock Calico as a Key-Value store you will need to do the following.

 1. Add the dependency.
-2. Create the HazelcastKeyValueStore.
+2. Create the CalicoKeyValueStore.

 ### Add the dependency